top of page

 MIRACLE

-For years, Walnut Way and a growing table of public, nonprofit, and community partners have been working toward a Healthy Homes “one-stop shop” and resilience hub model that brings fragmented services into one trusted, community-controlled place.
-That vision did not begin with this funding opportunity; it has been shaped through the closure of the Social Development Commission site, multiple pilots, feasibility work, Healthy Homes implementation, regulatory strategy, and interagency coordination across Milwaukee and Wisconsin.
+For years, Walnut Way and a growing table of public, nonprofit, and community partners have been working toward a Healthy Homes “one‑stop shop” and resilience hub model that brings fragmented services into one trusted, community‑controlled place.
+That vision did not begin with this funding opportunity; it has been shaped by the closure of Milwaukee’s historic CAP agency, multiple pilots, feasibility work, Healthy Homes implementation, regulatory interventions in energy rate cases, and interagency coordination across Milwaukee and Wisconsin.

-Today, that long-building vision is ready to be implemented as MIRACLE — the Milwaukee Interagency Resiliency & Access Center for Learning & Equity — a community-controlled hub in Lindsay Heights that brings together Healthy Homes services, clean energy, workforce pathways, and digital access under one roof.
-The current McKnight Foundation opportunity is important not because it creates the idea, but because it can catalyze the next step in work that is already aligned, active, and implementation-ready.
+Today, that long‑building vision is ready to be implemented as MIRACLE — the Milwaukee Interagency Resiliency Access Center for Learning & Equity — a community‑controlled hub on the North Avenue corridor in Lindsay Heights/Bronzeville that brings together Healthy Homes services, clean energy, workforce pathways, and digital access under one roof.

-MIRACLE is a Healthy Homes one-stop shop and resilience hub designed to serve Lindsay Heights while creating a model that can extend into surrounding Milwaukee neighborhoods over time.
-The campus is envisioned as a single, trusted front door where residents can connect to whole-home health services, weatherization, electrification, home repair coordination, energy affordability strategies, workforce opportunities, and digital inclusion support through a coordinated partner network.
+MIRACLE is a Healthy Homes one‑stop shop and resilience hub designed to serve Lindsay Heights and the wider North Avenue corridor, with a model that can extend across Northside Milwaukee over time.
+The campus is envisioned as a single, trusted front door where residents can connect to whole‑home health services, weatherization, electrification, home repair coordination, energy affordability strategies, workforce opportunities, and digital inclusion support through a coordinated partner network.

-The physical anchor for this hub is a 1 MW community solar and Healthy Homes project that pairs clean energy generation with place-based service delivery.
-The McKnight application is intentionally centered on this 1 MW anchor project, even as Walnut Way continues to advance a broader corridor strategy that can scale beyond the initial campus.
+The physical anchor for this hub is a 1 MW solar and battery installation paired with place‑based service delivery, so the same site that generates clean power also delivers Healthy Homes work in people’s houses.
+The McKnight opportunity is intentionally centered on this 1 MW anchor project, even as Walnut Way continues to advance a broader North Avenue corridor strategy that can scale to multiple properties and additional megawatts over time, with a long‑term goal of 50 MW to reduce energy burdens for those most in need in Milwaukee.

 Why this moment matters

-This project sits at the intersection of several workstreams that have already been underway: Healthy Homes implementation supported by federal dollars, Wisconsin PSC-backed solar feasibility work, active property negotiations, and a growing interagency partner table.
-Walnut Way’s materials emphasize that federal Healthy Homes resources are already flowing, a PSC-funded feasibility process is active, and the project is being advanced with support from partners including the Governor’s Environmental Justice Office, the Clean Economy Coalition of Wisconsin, UWM, Elevate, Slipstream, Blue Skies Environmental Solutions, WRTP/BIG STEP, and others.
+This project sits at the intersection of several workstreams that are already underway: federal Healthy Homes implementation, Wisconsin PSC‑backed solar feasibility work, active property negotiations, and a growing interagency partner table.
+Walnut Way’s materials emphasize that federal Healthy Homes resources are already flowing, a PSC‑funded 1 MW feasibility process is active, and the project is being advanced with support from partners including the Governor’s Environmental Justice Office, the Clean Economy Coalition of Wisconsin, UWM, Elevate, Slipstream, Blue Skies Environmental Solutions, WRTP/BIG STEP, MLKEDC, and others.

 The Budget